linode/docs/docs/guides/databases/cassandra/how-to-install-apache-cassandra-on-debian-9/index.md

 modified: 2020-01-30
 modified_by:
   name: Linode
-title: "How to Install Apache Cassandra on Debian 9"
+title: "Install Apache Cassandra on Debian 9"
-h1_title: "Install Apache Cassandra on Debian 9"
+title_meta: "How to Install Apache Cassandra on Debian 9"
 contributor:
   name: Linode
 external_resources: